apereo/cas/cas-server-documentation/installation/Service-Management.md

 | `ssoEnabled`                      | Set to `false` to force users to authenticate to the service regardless of protocol flags (e.g. `renew=true`).
 This flag provides some support for centralized application of security policy.
 | `requiredAttributes`              | A `Map` of required principal attribute names along with the set of values for each attribute.
 These attributes must be available to the authenticated Principal and resolved before CAS can proceed, providing an option for role-based access control from the CAS perspective.
 If no required attributes are presented, the check will be entirely ignored.
 | `requireAllAttributes`            | Flag to toggle to control the behavior of required attributes.
 Default is `true`, which means all required attribute names must be present.
 Otherwise, at least one matching attribute name may suffice.
 Note that this flag only controls which and how many of the attribute **names** must be present.
 If attribute names satisfy the CAS configuration, at the next step at least one matching attribute value is required for the access strategy to proceed successfully.
+| `startingDateTime`                | Indicates the starting date/time whence service access may be granted.  (i.e. `2015-10-11T09:55:16.552-07:00`)
+| `endingDateTime`                  | Indicates the ending date/time whence service access may be granted.  (i.e. `2015-10-20T09:55:16.552-07:00`)
+| `unauthorizedRedirectUrl`         | Optional url to redirect the flow in case service access is not allowed.

 <div class="alert alert-info"><strong>Are we sensitive to case?</strong><p>Note that comparison of principal/required attributes is case-sensitive.
 Exact matches are required for any individual attribute value.</p></div>